 The World Health Organization estimates there are 19 million children in the world with visual problems.
 Due to the limitations in current diagnosis mechanisms, many of those children will not be diagnosed until they are four or five years old.
 Surprisingly, between 70 and 80% of those visual problems could have been treated or cured if they had been detected early enough.
 In certain settings, up to 60% of children going blind will die during the following two years.
 These facts expose the need for effective surveillance systems capable of early detection of any sign of suboptimal development.

-The DIVE device has been developed to enable precise and objective exploration of the visual function in non-collaborative patients, helping doctors with early diagnosis and treatment of visual problems in small children and babies.
+The DIVE device has been developed to enable precise and objective exploration of the visual function even in non-collaborative patients, helping doctors with early diagnosis and treatment of visual problems in small children and babies.
+Both stimuli display and assessment of the patient’s response are automatic and adapted to the characteristics of each child (age, development, and visual capabilities).
+These features, along with the portability of the device, allow us to bring the detection of visual problems to children of only a few months of age.